Share Price InformationOpen Close

 Subscription Share Rights to subscribe for one Ordinary Share at a fixed price of 61 pence per Subscription Share lapsed after 6 August 2016.
 Consequently on 8 August 2016 trading on AIM of Subscription Shares ceased and subsequently the Subscription Shares were redeemed and cancelled.

-As at 31 December 2021, the Company has purchased 412,444 Ordinary Shares which are held in Treasury and allocated 15,608,872 Redemption Shares under its Redemption Facility.
-Consequently the total number of Ordinary Shares with voting rights in the Company is 96,480,857 (excluding Ordinary Shares held in Treasury and Redemption Shares).
+Consequently the total number of Ordinary Shares with voting rights in the Company is 96,600,656 (excluding Ordinary Shares held in Treasury and Redemption Shares).
 Each Ordinary Share carries one vote and ordinary shareholders are entitled to dividends when declared.
 Full details of the rights of ordinary shareholders are set out in the Admission Document.
 Shareholders should be aware that as the company is incorporated in Guernsey these rights may be different to the rights of shareholders in a UK incorporated company.

 |Shareholder|| No. of Shares Held